 When using the XTAL clock input directly as the chip clock without prescaling (ZSRC selects prescaler clock and prescaler set to ÷ 1), the EMI quadrature clock is generated using both edges of the EXTAL clock input.
-In this situation only, parameter values must be adjusted for the duty cycle at XTAL.
+In this one situation parameter values need to be adjusted for the duty cycle at XTAL.
 DCAOE and DCAEO are used to make this duty cycle adjustment where needed.